tstromberg/sigstore-the-local-way/README.md

 This tutorial is based on [Sigstore the Hard Way](https://github.com/lukehinds/sigstore-the-hard-way) with the following changes:

+* Aims for simlpicity: Skips or combines unneccessary steps when possible, such as omitting DNS configuration
 * Cross-platform (Linux, OpenBSD, macOS)
-* Local only - does not assume use of GCP or other Cloud providers
+* Local only - does not use of GCP or other Cloud providers
 * Minimal use of root privileges
-* Skips unneccessary steps for local testing, such as DNS and load balancing

 ## Environment